arokettu/php-clock/README.md

 * TickingClock.
 Clock that advances an interval every call
 * CallbackClock.
 A wrapper for a closure that also supports generator closures
 * RoundingClock.
 A clock wrapper that rounds time to a certain precision
+* OffsetClock.
+A clock wrapper that modifies the inner clock by a given interval

 Read full documentation here: <https://sandfox.dev/php/clock.html>